Edmier/Faces/README.md

-# create-svelte

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+# The Ethics of Facial Recognition

+A demo game that explores the ethics of facial recognition technology.

+Uses [facesjs](https://github.com/zengm-games/facesjs) to generate faces.

+Still a work in progress.

 ## Creating a project